aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getFontBold() {#getFontBold--}

+<b>@deprecated.</b> Please use the 'fontBold' property instead.
 Font bold setting will be applied.

 ```javascript
 getFontBold() : boolean;